mhsefidgar/Cpp/dataStorageCpp.md

 ## C++ Data storage types

-1. Variables: Variables are used to store values of different data types.
+1.  **Variables**: Variables are used to store values of different data types.
 They can be declared using the appropriate data type and an identifier.
 Here's an example:

 ```